ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterTypes/course.md

 ]));
 ```

-ℹ️We will look more deeply into the _map_ construct in the following chapters.
+ℹ️  We will look more deeply into the _map_ construct in the following chapters.

 ## Structured types

 Often contracts require complex data structures, which in turn require well-typed storage or functions to work with.
 LIGO offers a simple way to compose simple types into structured types.
 The first of those structured types is the record, which aggregates types as fields and index them with a field name.
-In the example below we define an account type whick keeps the balance and number of previous transactions for a given account.
+In the example below we define an account type which keeps the balance and number of previous transactions for a given account.

 ```
 type account = address;